 Restoring a Dissolved Company

-Every company owner knows that their company can get dissolved, but is that the end of the story?
-This post explores how you may be able to restore a dissolved company.
+There may come a time when your company will be dissolved, but is that the end of the story?
+This post explores the process to restore a dissolved company (also known as 'Administrative Restoration') and how you may be able to get your company back.

 Under section 1024 of the Companies Act 2006, there is a provision for the restoration of a dissolved company, which supplements the Court power to restore companies by Court Order.
 This is known as Administrative Restoration and allows Companies House to restore a dissolved company to the company register in certain circumstances.